-But, since Freud, it seems that this central area of our domain has been ieft fallow.
-Note how he himself refrained from venturing too far into its outlying parts: he discovered the libido stages of the child through the analysis of adults and intervened in little Hans's case only through the intermediary of his parents.
-He deciphered a whole section of the Language of the unconscious in paranoid delusion, but used for this purpose only the key text that Schreber left behind in the volcanic debris of his spiritual catastrophe.
-On the other hand, however, as far as the dialectic of this work and the traditional view of its meaning were concerned, he assumed the position of mastery in all its eminence.
+But, since Freud, it seems that this central field of our domain has been left fallow.
+Note how he himself refrained from venturing too far into its outlying parts: he discovered the libidinal stages of the child through the analysis of adults and intervened in little Hans's case only through the mediation of his parents.
+He deciphered a whole section of the language of the unconscious in paranoid delusion, but used for this purpose only the key text that Schreber left behind in the volcanic debris of his spiritual catastrophe.
+On the other hand, however, he rose to a position of complete mastery as far as the dialectic of this work and the traditional view of its meaning were concerned.

-Does this amount to saying that if the master's place remains empty, it is not so much the result of his own passing as that of a growing obliteration of the meaning of his work?
+Does this amount to saying that if the master's place remains empty, it is not so much the result of his own passing as that of an increasing obliteration of the meaning of his work?
 To convince ourselves of this, we have surely only to ascertain what is going on in the place he vacated.

-A technique is being handed on in a cheerless manner, reticent in its opacity, a manner which shies at any attempt to let in the fresh air of criticism.
-It has in fact assumed the air of a formalism pushed to ceremonal lengths, and so much so that one might very well wonder whether it is not to be tagged with the same similarity to obsessional neurosis that Freud so convincingly defined in the observance, if not in the genesis, of religious rites.
+A technique is being handed on in a cheerless manner, reticent to the point of opacity, a manner that seems terrified of any attempt to let in the fresh air of criticism.
+It has in fact assumed the air of a formalism pushed to such ceremonial lengths that one might well wonder whether it does not bear the same similarity to obsessional neurosis that Freud so convincingly defined in the observance, if not in the genesis, of religious rites.

-When we consider the literature that this activity produces and feeds on, the analogy becomes even more marked: the impression is often that of a curious sort of closed circuit in which a failure to recognize the origin of the basic terms is father to the problem of making them agree with each other and in which the effort to solve this problem reinforces the original misconstruction.
+When we consider the literature that this activity produces to feed on, the analogy becomes even more marked: the impression is often that of a curious sort of closed circuit in which the méconnaissance of the origin of the terms produces the problem of making them agree with each other, and in which the effort to solve this problem reinforces the original méconnaissance.